byron-the-bulb/byron-the-bulb.github.io/_posts/2025-09-21-ACT-performance.markdown

 The dictionary search is a simple loop that iterates over the dictionary and finds the best match for the signal.

-The dictionary search is called from the transform function n times, where n is the order of the transform.
+The dictionary search is called from the `ACT::transform` function n times, where n is the order of the transform (i.e. how many chirplets we want to extract from the signal).
+The coarse result from the dictionary search is then used as an initial guess for the BFGS optimization performed in `ACT::bfgs_optimize`.
 Each time the signal is updated to the residue which is the signal minus the best match found in the previous iteration.

 {% highlight cpp %}